-The Joint Committee on the Classics in American Education invites nominations for the 2017 SCS Awards for Excellence in Teaching at the Precollegiate Level.
+The Joint Committee on the Classics in American Education invites nominations for the 2018 SCS Awards for Excellence in Teaching at the Precollegiate Level.
 Thanks to a very generous gift to the Society’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
 Up to two winners will receive a certificate of award and a cash prize of $500, airfare to either the SCS Annual meeting in January 2022 in San Francisco - since the 2021 meeting will be virtual - or the ACL Institute in New York in June 2019, and two nights’ accommodation at the corresponding convention hotel.
 In addition, each winner’s institution will receive $200 to purchase educational resources selected by the winner.
 The winners will be honored at both the SCS and ACL, and they may select the meeting at which they wish to receive the award.

 See thie list of previous winners of this award here.

 Teachers, full- or part-time, of grades K-12 in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level are eligible.
 Membership in the SCS is not required.
 No previous winner of this award is eligible to apply for it a second time.
 Nominees will be eligible for consideration for two consecutive years.